karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 * How many low-quality bases were trimmed?

 Now let's run FASTQC again, this time using the trimmed genome data:
-But first we need to unload the cutadapt module and reload biokit module
+But first we need to unload the cutadapt module (`module purge`) and reload biokit module.

 ```bash
 module purge
 module load biokit
 ```

+And then run FASTQC on the trimmed sequence data.

 ```bash
 fastqc MMB-114_trimmed_1.fastq.gz